ezequielabregu/code-that-sounds/book-kanban.md

 - Add wow to connect virtual MIDI ports to Pure Data.
 - Plot waveforms and spectrograms of audio files using Python.
 - Add a section on using Pure Data with Python.
+- Add a Interactivity section to the book.
 - Add spanish translation to the book
   - [Babelquarto](https://docs.ropensci.org/babelquarto/)
   - [Babeldown](https://docs.ropensci.org/babeldown/)